 - Free and Total Testosterone – These two lab tests will give you a good idea if your testosterone is abnormal.
 You need to make sure to check both because some conditions can cause high free testosterone with normal total testosterone (such as PCOS).

-- Estradiol (and other estrogen metabolites) - Estradiol is the most biologically active of all estrogens in your body and is relatively easy to check in your serum.
+- Estradiol (and other estrogen metabolites) – Estradiol is the most biologically active of all estrogens in your body and is relatively easy to check in your serum.
 The important point to remember about estradiol is that it should always be checked with progesterone.
-Also remember that estrogens and progesterone fluctuate throughout the month if you are menstruating so the best time to check them is around day 19-21 of your cycle.
-Checking at other points during your cycle do not yield as much information.
+Also, remember that estrogens and progesterone fluctuate throughout the month if you are menstruating so the best time to check them is around day 19-21 of your cycle.
+Checking at other points during your cycle does not yield as much information.

 - Progesterone – Progesterone helps to antagonize the effects of estradiol and helps to naturally balance estrogen.
 Progesterone is most often too low, especially when compared to estrogen which is often too high.
 This imbalance leads to characteristic symptoms which you can read more about below.
 Always check progesterone with estrogens.

-- Sex hormone binding globulin (SHBG) - SHBG for short is a binding protein which can alter the biological effects of sex hormones.
-Too much SHBG can bind up and inactive sex hormones and render them less effective.
+- Sex hormone binding globulin (SHBG) – SHBG for short is a binding protein that can alter the biological effects of sex hormones.
+Too much SHBG can bind up and inactivate sex hormones and render them less effective.
 SHBG is sensitive to changes in both estrogen and thyroid hormone.
 Low SHBG may be an indication of hypothyroidism while high SHBG may indicate either excess estrogens or excess thyroid hormone.
 SHBG should always be evaluated in conjunction with your sex hormones.

 If you identify abnormalities then you can look to these posts for further guidance:

 - What to do about low testosterone

 - What to do about changes to SHBG